 Which is why it’s taken three weeks to bring himself to leave the house and sit here among normal, happy people.
 His heart hammering and his hands shaking, but he’s here.

-So long as no one cames up to him, he’ll be fine.
+So long as no one comes up to him, he’ll be fine.

 He can do this.

 This was an exercise taking the old adage ‘write what you know,’ and mixing it up a little.
 The internal character here is, basically, myself.
-I’ve made the exterior as different from me as I could – a big, tough guy – to see what the effect would be.
-And strangely enough, those who’ve read it have felt moved by his depression and anxiety.
-Leaving me asking myself: are even my fictional characters taken more seriously because they’re male?
-Well, that question has nothing to do with writing, anyway… But it’s something to think about.
+But I’ve made the exterior as different from me as I could – a big, tough bloke – to see what the effect would be.
+And from the comments I’ve received, there has been a great deal of empathy for this guy – more so than for my female characters.
+Making me wonder whether even fictional males are taken more seriously than females… I hope I’m wrong.